 What type of materials are used to make the paintings?

-The paintings are sold unframed.
-Each stretched canvas artwork is painted on the sides and delivered ready to hang with D-rings and wire attached to the back; therefore, framing is optional.
-Original paintings on un-stretched canvas or paper are sold unframed; they would be delivered rolled in a tube.
-A customer may choose to frame the artworks themselves or request and pay for the artwork to be professionally framed prior to delivery.
+Original paintings on stretched canvas are sold unframed.
+Each stretched canvas is painted on the sides and delivered ready to hang with D-rings and wire attached to the back; therefore, framing is optional.
+Original paintings on un-stretched canvas or paper are sold unframed; they would be delivered rolled up in a postal tube.
+You can request framing at an additional cost.

-Works on paper or unstretched canvas will be shipped rolled up in a postal tube.
-The artwork will be layered with acid-free tissue or glassine before it's rolled up and placed in an acid-free waterproof plastic bag.
+Original artworks on paper or un-stretched canvas would be shipped rolled up in a postal tube.
+The rolled-up artworks would be layered with acid-free tissue or glassine and placed in an acid-free waterproof plastic bag.
 Similarly, the larger limited-edition print would be shipped rolled in a tube, but the A4 print would be shipped flat in a reinforced envelope.

 Click HERE to see photos of the packaging.

-Who pays the customs duties and import taxes?
+Who pays the overseas customs duties and import taxes?

 As an overseas customer, you may be liable for additional import taxes, customs duties, and VAT in your country.
-Please make the necessary enquiries before making a purchase.
-Many countries do not impose import taxes or customs duties on original works of art (i.e., paintings, drawings, pastels, collages and decorative plaques with or without frame).
+Please make the necessary enquiries before purchasing an artwork.
+Many countries do not impose import taxes or customs duties on original artworks (i.e., paintings, drawings, pastels, collages, and decorative plaques with or without frame).

-How should a painting be hung, handled, and preserved?
+How should paintings (and prints) be hung, handled, and preserved?

 Click HERE to read my guide on hanging, caring for, and storing your paintings.

-It is universally recognised that copyright in an artwork remains with the artist despite you having purchased the original or a print.
-This simply means you cannot, among other things, reproduce the artwork in any form without the consent of the artist whether for profit or otherwise.
-However, you can profit by leasing, selling, or exhibiting the artwork without the artist's permission.
-When exhibiting a painting, you must always identify the artist as the author of the work and not use it in any manner that is harmful to their reputation.
+It's universally recognised that copyright in an artwork (original or print) remains with the artist unless expressly transferred or assigned to the buyer.
+This simply means you cannot, among other things, reproduce the artwork in any form for profit or otherwise without my permission.
+However, you can profit by leasing, selling, or exhibiting the artwork without my permission.
+When exhibiting a painting, you must always identify the artist and not use it in any manner that is harmful to their reputation.